Oldunixhacker/nano-highlight/README.md

 [Create a new issue](https://tinyurl.com/nano-highlight-new-lingua).

-Highlighters must not:
-* Be for esoteric programming languages (who needs those?)
+Highlighters must not be for esoteric programming languages.
+(Who needs those?)
-* Contain syntax errors that affect the current Debian stable version of nano

 ### To your setup